The search for Gabby Petito's fiancé Brian Laundrie continues. Here's why it's been so hard to find him - KTVZ

 Meanwhile, Laundrie’s family told police on Friday night they had not seen him since September 14.
 His family told police he left home with his backpack and told them he was going to the nearby Carlton Reserve.

+A source close to Laundrie’s family told CNN’s Chris Cuomo that Laundrie left their home without his cell phone and wallet.

-Laundrie had refused to speak with police about Petito’s whereabouts prior to going missing, but he has not been charged and is not suspected of a crime, authorities said.
+Laundrie had refused to speak with police about Petito’s whereabouts prior to going missing, authorities said.

 The case has become an obsession for many, spurring digital detectives to comb through the couple’s online trail and try to solve the case.
 At the same time, that intense interest has highlighted how race and gender impact which of the nearly 90,000 unsolved missing persons cases get attention, and which ones don’t.